cossacklabs/product-docs/themis/spec/secure-cell.md

 The **salt** field is theoretically flexible, but with current algorithm choice the salt is always 16 bytes long.
+These values are consistent with recommendations of [NIST SP 800-132](https://csrc.nist.gov/publications/detail/sp/800-132/final) for use with PBKDF2 password-based key derivation algorithm.

 ## Example